At the age of 34, I applied for my first US Passport.

 I vehemently disagree with the opinion that English food is “horrible” or “bland”.

 Coronation chicken, fish ‘n’ chips, ploughman’s lunch, ginger beer, fish finger sandwich, custard tarts, ciders, and the Full English Breakfast were all really delicious.

-The only thing I truly didn’t like was the time-tested Marmite … according to older Brits, it’s sort of something you’d have to have grown up on to really appreciate!
+The only thing I truly didn’t like was the time-tested Marmite … according to older Britons, it’s sort of something you’d have to have grown up on to really appreciate!